 - Package room

-When designing a smart building, start at the front door.
-Apartment intercom systems and access control systems offer security and convenience while preventing dozens of common access problems.
+When implementing property technology, start at the front door.
+Mobile access control systems offer security and convenience while preventing dozens of common access problems.

 2. Smart locks

 Smart lock vendors offer locking devices similar to those used in most hotels.
 But instead of using keycards, they leverage smartphones.
-As a resident comes and goes — or when they have visitors — they can unlock the door with their smartphone.
+As a resident comes and goes from their unit — or when they have visitors — they can unlock the door with their smartphone.

-Many of these vendors also offer integrations with intercom and access control systems, allowing residents to manage building and unit access from one app.
+Many smart lock providers also offer integrations with intercoms and access control systems, allowing residents to manage building and unit access from one app.
 That’s especially convenient for granting access to service providers like house cleaners, dog walkers, or cable providers when residents aren’t home.

-Ordering food and then having to go down to the lobby to meet the delivery person because they either can’t get into the building or can’t get up the elevator is a major inconvenience.
-So is having to take time off work because the cable technician is coming on a Tuesday afternoon.
+No one wants to order food and then have to go down to the lobby to meet the delivery person because they can’t get into the building or can’t get up the elevator.
+Similarly, no one wants to take time off work because the cable technician is coming on a Tuesday afternoon.

 Residents want the convenience of seamlessly ordering and receiving on-demand services like food delivery, dog walkers, and repair services.
 And property managers want the security of knowing who is coming into the property.